edin-purkovic/ImGuiDock/README.md

 Ugly docking code for ImGui

 For now with most of the features missing including undocking to a platform window, saving layout and closing tabs.
+Will add all that later when i find some time...

 Use like this:

 	Dock dock1;